star-history/star-history/public/blog/giskard.md

 ---

-# Giskard: Open-Source Evaluation & Testing for LLMs and ML models

 Giskard develops an open-source **AI testing framework** that helps to identify risks of AI models  - with a specific focus on LLM agents.
 This helps AI developers save time by ***automating the evaluation*** process, and save money by avoiding costly AI incidents.

 ## Problem: Why is AI testing important?